masterAndoy/Ce7ven-Plus-Admin-Mssg/README.md

 📌 Wondering why you cant watch ads?
 Dont worry we are doing our best to fix it now.
 New update in playstore soon to fix the issues..

+of you may use my other VPN

+search in PLAYSTORE: Fast Tunnel Pro

 THANK YOU FOR PATRIONIZING THIS APP

 For More Questions and Updates!!